Sakthi-Sundar-M/Sakthi-Sundar-M/README.md

 Hi there, I'm Sakthi Sundar!
 A passionate and driven student currently pursuing my B.Tech in Computer Science and Engineering (CSE) at VIT Chennai.
-My Focus Areas My academic journey is fueled by a core interest in diving deep into the foundations of software, with a focus on:
+My academic journey is fueled by a core interest in diving deep into the foundations of software, with a focus on:
      ✓ Programming Languages: Expanding my proficiency across various languages to build versatile solutions.
      ✓ Web Development: Enjoying the challenge of transforming concepts into robust and user-friendly digital experiences.
      ✓ Python Projects: Creating small, impactful projects using Python, which allows me to rapidly prototype solutions to real-world problems.